x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/recover-exchange-servers.md

 # Recover Exchange servers

- **Summary**: Learn how to recover a lost Exchange 2016 or Exchange 2019 server.

 You can recover a lost Exchange server by using the _Mode:RecoverServer_ switch in unattended mode (from the command line) of Exchange Setup.
 Since most Exchange server settings are stored in Active Directory, the `Setup.exe /Mode:RecoverServer` command uses that information during the installtion of Exchange on a new server with the same name.

 Recovering a lost Exchange server is often accomplished by using new hardware.
 However, you can also use an existing server that doesn't already have Exchange installed on it.